-- In Western Europe, OE demand rose 8%, as registrations of trucks purchased ahead of the application of Euro VI emissions standards on January 1, 2014 offset the 40% collapse in Eastern European markets. - The North American market climbed 6%, with an improved mix thanks to the faster growth in the Class 8 segment. - Radial and bias-ply tire demand in Asia (excluding India) rose by 11% overall, with a 13% increase in China.
-In Southeast Asia, the situation in Thailand and other factors pushed demand down 12%. - In South America, the market continued to trend upwards, gaining 10%, and the higher interest rates on FINAME subsidized financing in Brazil has not yet dampened truck demand.
+- o In Western Europe, OE demand rose 8%, as registrations of trucks purchased ahead of the application of Euro VI emissions standards on January 1, 2014 offset the 40% collapse in Eastern European markets. - The North American market climbed 6%, with an improved mix thanks to the faster growth in the Class 8 segment. - Radial and bias-ply tire demand in Asia (excluding India) rose by 11% overall, with a 13% increase in China.
+In Southeast Asia, the situation in Thailand and other factors pushed demand down 12%. - o In South America, the market gained 4%.
+The higher interest rates on FINAME subsidized financing in Brazil has dampened truck demand particularly in March.